michaelgpearce/parallizer/README.md

-# Parallizer - Execute your service layer in parallel.
+# Parallizer - Execute your service layer in parallel

 Parallizer lets you execute slow and expensive methods on an object in parallel threads then later call those methods without a performance hit.
-Its primarily intended to be used by the client using service libraries that make multiple network calls.
+Its primarily intended to be used by a client using service libraries that make multiple network calls, but can potentially have other uses.

+## Installation

+    gem install parallizer

 ## Examples

 ### Parallizing an object

-An example service class:
+An example service class.

     require 'net/http'